Code-Institute-Submissions/Wbwren-waste-matters_MayResub/README.md

 ## Testing

 ### Code Validation
+* HTML was validated using W3C Markup Validation Service.

+* CSS was validated using W3C CSS Validation Service - Jigsaw

+* JavaScript was passed through the linter jshint with no warnings
 ### Functionality test
 Error: textures were not appearing on matter.js shapes
 Fix: disable render wireframes